 - Net weight or volume

-- A statement indicating the food was made in a home kitchen not inspected by the state
+- A statement indicating the food was made in a home kitchen not subject to state inspection

 4. Sell Only Through Approved Channels

-Louisiana allows direct-to-consumer sales only.
-Approved sales methods include:
+Louisiana's exemption applies to direct-to-consumer sales only.
+Approved channels generally include:

-- Online orders with in-state delivery or pickup
+- Online orders where delivery or pickup occurs in Louisiana

 Legal and Food-Safety Considerations

-Although home kitchens are not inspected, Louisiana cottage food operators are legally responsible for food safety.
-Improper labeling, selling prohibited foods, or causing foodborne illness may result in enforcement action, fines, or loss of registration.
+Being exempt from inspection does not exempt you from food safety.
+Louisiana cottage food operators remain legally responsible for producing safe food, labeling accurately, and operating honestly.
+Improper labeling, selling prohibited foods, or causing foodborne illness may result in enforcement action.

 Common Mistakes